List of Jeopardy! contestants: Austin RogersAustin Tyler Rogers is a bartender from New York City who earned $445,000 over 13 shows in 2017. Described by one account as "Krameresque" and by Trebek himself as "outside the box, completely different from what many viewers expect a 'Jeopardy!' contestant to be," Rogers is known for his flair and quirky poses, pantomiming humorous actions when being introduced. Although he does not own a television set, he prepared for qualification by watching a lot of Jeopardy! episodes and knowing its tricks. Before James Holzhauer, he was the only contestant with two of the top ten one-day totals: $69,000 on October 3, 2017 (third place) and $65,600 on October 2, 2017 (seventh place). In the 2017 Tournament of Champions, Rogers finished third behind Buzzy Cohen and Alan Lin. All three finalists (including Seth Wilson) appeared at the Jeopardy! All-Star Games in 2019. Rogers was also a contestant on Cash Cab. He won $2,400 with one other rider doubling their winnings on the video bonus at the end of the trip.

+Paris Themmen

+Paris Themmen, a former child actor known for playing Mike Teevee in Willy Wonka & the Chocolate Factory (1971), appeared on Jeopardy! as a regular contestant on March 13, 2018, finishing in second place.
+His wife, Nikki Grillos (whom he married in 2014), previously appeared on the program in 2015, returning twice as a champion before being defeated on her third appearance.

 Jackie Fuchs

 Jackie Fuchs, an attorney and former musician who was a bassist for The Runaways under her stage name Jackie Fox, appeared on Jeopardy! as a regular contestant in December 2018.
 She won four games, accumulating $87,089 in winnings.